Credit Suisse has entered into partnership agreements with

 For more information, go to: www.loveride.ch

 People with a physical or mental disability can find tremendous fulfillment through sport.
-It’s a way of enhancing their quality of life and independence, and helping them to integrate.
-For nearly 50 years, Plusport, the umbrella organization for Swiss disabled sports, has coordinated and supported the sports-related activities of almost 12,000 people.
-The highlight of the year is the annual Plusport Day held in Magglingen in early July, which is a major event in the sporting calendar for recreational athletes with disabilities.
+It is a way of enhancing their quality of life and independence, and helping them to integrate.
+For nearly 50 years, PluSport, the umbrella organization for Swiss disabled sports, has coordinated and supported the sports-related activities of almost 12,000 people.
+The highlight of the year is the annual PluSport Day held in Magglingen in early July, which is a major event in the sporting calendar for recreational athletes with disabilities.

 For more information, go to: www.plusport.ch

 The "Schweizer Tafel" was established in 2000.
 Its goal is to pick up fresh food that can no longer be sold and to distribute it to the needy.
 Between 2001 and 2007, twelve city teams were created, distributing 6.7 tons of food to 460 institutions each day.